Best Things to See in Lisbon in Three Days

 Hans Christian Andersen home in Sintra

-The four Amigos climbing the hills in Sintra
+The four Amigos are having fun in Sintra

 Visiting the Palace of Pena, Sintra